 What are the most common procedures associated with exams?

 X-rays can be conveniently taken during dental examinations.
 Bitewings, for example, are recommended every year, similarly to a periodic exam.
-This makes it the perfect opportunity to avoid visiting the dentist more often than necessary.
+This is the perfect opportunity to avoid unnecessary visits to the dentist.

 You can also take advantage of the opportunity to schedule your prophylactic cleaning on the same day.